sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 ![](./media/IAP264.png)

-## Collecting Server Access Information for Server Access Rights Reviews
+## Server Data Extraction for User Access Reviews

-To effectively conduct Server Access Rights User Access Reviews (UARs) in RadiantOne Identity Analytics, it's essential to gather accurate server access data.
-This process involves extracting relevant information from your servers and configuring appropriate data mappings within the Identity Analytics platform.
+To extract server data for Identity Analytics (IDA) Server Reviews, you can combine PowerShell-based extraction, teledistribution tools (Ansible, Puppet, or SCCM) for script deployment, and automated scheduling.
+This process aligns with the RadiantLogic Windows Connector methodology and UAR (User Access Review) server review requirements.

 ### Data Extraction

 **For Windows Servers:**

-Utilize the IDA Extraction Scripts available in the `bw_windows_local` add-on, which can be downloaded from the RadiantLogic Marketplace.
+Utilize the Identity Analytics Extraction Scripts available in the "bw_windows_local" add-on, which can be downloaded from the RadiantLogic Marketplace.
 The primary script, `bw_data_collector.ps1`, is designed to extract data from Active Directory and local servers.
 The extracted data is saved in CSV format, suitable for uploading into your Identity Analytics instance.

 **For Other Servers:**